gopal151295/ml_nlp_practice/README.md

 > Cons: Computationally expensive, requires a lot of memory
 >
 > Works with: Numeric values, nominal values

+##### 2.1.3: How to test a classifier
+To test out a classifier, you start with some known data so you can hide the answer from the classifier and ask the classifier for its best guess.
+You can add up the number of times the classifier was wrong and divide it by the total number of tests you gave it.
+This will give you the error rate, which is a common measure to gauge how good a classifier is doing on a dataset.
+An error rate of 0 means you have a perfect classifier, and an error rate of 1.0 means the classifier is always wrong.

 #### 2.2: Example: improving matches from a dating site with kNN
 ##### 2.2.3: Prepare: normalizing numeric values